<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 The first piece of advice is an obvious, but overlooked one: stock up!
 And do it early.
 You don't want to miss out on revenue because you understocked popular items.

-And with consumers expecting holiday discounts to start earlier and earlier (data from Salesforce showed that discount rates began to rise earlier in 2023 compared to 2022, starting in early November), you may want to prepare for an influx of sales earlier than previous years.
+And with consumers expecting holiday discounts to start earlier and earlier (a Gartner survey found that 32% of U.S. shoppers planned to start their holiday shopping between July and October), you may want to prepare for an influx of sales earlier than previous years.

 But how do you know how much to stock a given product?
 And, just as important, how much you can afford to stock?